CARMA: Fair and efficient bottleneck congestion management via non-tradable karma credits: CARMA: bottleneck congestion management with karma

 \subsection{Karma transition function $\kappa[k^+ \mid k,t,b](d,\pi)$}

 The karma transition function encodes the rules of how karma is transferred between the commuters.
-There are significant degrees of freedom in the design of these rules, though in this work we opt for a simple scheme.
-The experimentation of different schemes is an interesting extension that is left for future works.
-Suppose that all commuters entering the fast lane pay their bids, and at the end of each day, the total payments are uniformly redistributed to all commuters in the system (including those who entered the fast lane).
-Formally, similarly to Eq.~\ref{eq:cost_fast_lane_bn}, let $p[b,o]$ be the karma payment made by a commuter who bids $b$, then we have
+There are significant degrees of freedom in the design of these rules.
+For the sake of presentation we showcase here a simple scheme, and dedicate Section~\ref{sec:non-uniform-redistribution} to the exploration of more elaborate designs.
+All commuters entering the fast lane pay their bids, and at the end of each day, the total payments are uniformly redistributed to all commuters in the system (including those who entered the fast lane).
+Formally, similarly to Eq.~\ref{eq:cost_fast_lane_bn}, let $p[b,o]$ be the karma payment made by a commuter who bids $b$ and enters lane $o$, then we have

 Accordingly, the \emph{average payment} is computed by aggregating Eq.~\ref{eq:payment} over all commuters, i.e.,